Looking after the details of Switzerland in miniature since 1959

 Our workshops are open to the public on special days at certain times of year.
 Don’t miss the next guided tour!

-Our new Swissminiatur Grottino offers a wide choice of sandwiches and different types of meat directly from the grill, for a tasty lunch.
+Our new grotto “Pinin” offers a choice of sandwiches and snacks (also vegie – vegan) for a tasty break.

 Ice creams and cold drinks complete the offer.